Table of Contents

 A small study found that citrulline supplements may help promote NO synthesis within a few hours, but subjects may need to take the supplements for longer to see benefits in blood flow.
 Some studies show that L-citrulline increases healthy blood flow, improves athletic performance, and promotes healthy blood pressure.[26,27,28] There is a very low risk of side-effects with L-citrulline supplementation.

+Beets are one of the best nitric oxide foods you’re likely to find.
 Beetroot has one of the highest concentrations of dietary nitrate in the plant kingdom.
 They rank just after leafy greens for nitrate levels.
 In one study, 38 adults who were given 70 milliliters of beetroot juice were shown to have elevated NO levels 45 and 90 minutes afterward.

 Beetroot can be added to smoothies, salads, or even brownies.
 Beet juice is popular with athletes and bodybuilders as a pre-workout boost.
 It’s second after arugula for nitrate content, 270 milligrams per 100 grams.
 Be careful when using beet juice or a beets supplement, as some products have high levels of added sugar.
 (Pro tip: the less sugar content in your beets supplement, the better.)